 Anxiety sucks.
 You start worrying, and then you start worrying about the worrying.
 All that worrying can quickly turn into stress, discomfort, poor sleep, and other issues.
 Pets are great at reducing anxiety.
 You can tell them your problems without fear of judgment.
 They love unconditionally, and they keep you company when you would otherwise be alone with your thoughts.
 Petting your animal can be therapeutic and calming, and it can help you take your mind off the bad stuff.
-This study shows that even a 12-minute visit with a therapy dog was enough to reduce anxiety levels in hospital patients with heart failure.
+One study showed that even a 12-minute visit with a therapy dog was enough to reduce anxiety levels in hospital patients with heart failure.1

 Social isolation is a big problem for many Americans these days, but animals can be amazing social facilitators for making introductions, building friendships, and forming social network support systems.
 The social connections formed through your pets can help to combat loneliness and promote a sense of belonging.
-One recent study showed that pet owners were significantly more likely to get to know people in their neighborhood than non-pet owners.
-It also found that around 40% of participating pet owners reported having one or more types of social support from people they met through their pet.
+A recent study showed that pet owners were significantly more likely to get to know people in their neighborhood than non-pet owners.3 It also found that around 40% of participating pet owners reported having one or more types of social support from people they met through their pet.

 As you can see animals have their own special ways of looking after us.
 Love your pet, and remember the many ways in which they take care of us, even if they aren’t as obvious as the ways we take care of them.